Heritability: Twin studies

 Heritability for traits in humans is most frequently estimated by comparing resemblances between twins.
 "The advantage of twin studies, is that the total variance can be split up into genetic, shared or common environmental, and unique environmental components, enabling an accurate estimation of heritability".
 Fraternal or dizygotic (DZ) twins on average share half their genes (assuming there is no assortative mating for the trait), and so identical or monozygotic (MZ) twins on average are twice as genetically similar as DZ twins.
 A crude estimate of heritability, then, is approximately twice the difference in correlation between MZ and DZ twins, i.e. Falconer's formula H2=2(r(MZ)-r(DZ)).

 The effect of shared environment, c2, contributes to similarity between siblings due to the commonality of the environment they are raised in.
-Shared environment is approximated by the DZ correlation minus half heritability, which is the degree to which DZ twins share the same genes, c2=DZ-1/2h2.
+Shared environment is approximated by the DZ correlation minus half heritability, which is the degree to which DZ twins share the same genes, c2 = r(DZ) - 1/2 h2.
 Unique environmental variance, e2, reflects the degree to which identical twins raised together are dissimilar, e2=1-r(MZ).